 And here's why:

-1. Breathtaking Tatra mountains
+1. Breathtaking Tatra National Park

-They're the highest and most beautiful mountains in Poland.
+Tatra mountains are the highest and most beautiful mountains in Poland.
 In my opinion, Tatras are equally beautiful to Alps.

 There's loads of fantastic hiking trails leading across Tatra ranges.
 There are easy trails in the valleys and difficult, via ferrata-like trails high up in the mountains.
 They're all well marked (which doesn't always happen in France or Italy).
+Everyone will find there trails suitable to their needs and capabilities - both families with children and experienced thrill-seekers will be happy in Tatra mountains.

 I love Tatra mountains variety!
 For example, Western range is totally different compared to High Tatras.

 Air is clean and sharp, fauna and flora is a treat for any nature lover and the views do take your breath away.
+The landscapes are unique in this part of Europe - they're the only mountains of Alpine characteristics.

 Oh, and when you visit Tatra mountains in winter, don't forget to take you skis - there's lots of ski resorts in the area.